An ectopic pregnancy occurs when a fertilised egg implants itself outside of the uterus, usually in a fallopian tube.

 Fertilised eggs have also been known to implant themselves in a uterine scar, from a previous c-section.

 Here are five things you need to know about ectopic pregnancy:

-- Are aged 35 or over
+- Are 35 years of age or over

 - Are a smoker

-- Have suffered a previous ectopic pregnancy
+- Have had a previous ectopic pregnancy

-- Have previously had pelvic or abdominal surgery
+- Previously had pelvic or abdominal surgery

 - Conceived with the help of IVF

 - Had a contraceptive IUD (coil) when you conceived